 Lee has over 15 years of experience working with students at UBC and is happy to share her knowledge and understanding of admissions with prospective students.
 Lee coordinates the application and admission systems for our suite of professional Master’s degrees and also provides the cohorts with academic support through to program completion (verification letters, tuition query, registration issues; degree requirement review).

 Office FSC 2644

 Phone: 604-822-1174 | Email: email@example.com

 Admissions & Administrative Coordinator, Professional Master’s Programs (MIF, MSFM, GCFMC)

-Rebecca has extensive knowledge of UBC Graduate student systems and processes – and looks forward to assisting prospective and current students.
-Rebecca coordinates the application and admission systems for our suite of professional Master’s degrees, and Graduate Certificate Program.
+Meng has extensive knowledge of UBC Graduate student systems and processes – and looks forward to assisting prospective and current students.
+Meng coordinates the application and admission systems for our suite of professional Master’s degrees, and Graduate Certificate Program.
 She provides the cohorts with academic support through to program completion (verification letters, tuition query, registration issues; degree requirement review).

 Office FSC 2644

 Stefen will help manage merit-based awards for the faculty’s graduate programs, postdoctoral fellows and graduate certificates, and provide advising to grad students on all matters related to their funding packages.
 He will administer the application and adjudication process for our graduate award competitions and oversee funding records.

 Office FSC 2609A